1. Home>

 Asistir in the Indicative Future

 The Indicative Future of asistir is used to talk about something that will happen in the future.
-For example, "asistiré", meaning "I will assist".
+For example, "asistiré", meaning "I will attend".

 In Spanish, the Indicative Future is known as "El Futuro Simple".